 Your Informed Consent

-We would like you to be aware that as a participant in a Lutherwood program or service, your personal health information may be shared with other relevant Lutherwood staff members and joint service delivery partner staff who are working with you and your care team.
+We would like you to be aware that when participating in a Lutherwood program or service, your personal health information may be shared with other relevant Lutherwood staff members and joint service delivery partner staff who are working with you and your care team.

 Consent can be withdrawn at any time by informing us in writing.
-Once consent is withdrawn, we can no longer seek or share information on your behalf.
+Once consent is withdrawn, we can no longer seek or share information.
 Withdrawal of consent cannot reverse any action that was already taken with your previous consent.